 When a motor runs too fast, it makes a dull sound, slows down, the temperature rises clearly, the current goes up a lot, etc. The wrong way the motor and load are set up causes the motor to overload.
 The solution is to avoid overloading the operation by setting up a reasonable configuration based on how well the motor works and how the reload works.

-A borescope with mirrors and extension rods can be used to look at places that are hard to see, like the rotor and the space between the stator core and the frame.
-This makes it possible for the inspection to be done.
+- Borescope Utilization: Employ a borescope equipped with mirrors and extension rods to examine internal components like the rotor and the space between the stator core and the frame.
+This tool is invaluable for accessing and inspecting areas that are not visible externally.